DUI FAQs (Part 2)

 - At a minimum, the attorney should concentrate his or her practice in criminal defense.
 An attorney who only rarely takes a criminal case is seriously handicapped in providing effective representation.
 The issues involved in criminal defense require a thorough knowledge of the Alabama Rules of Criminal Procedure, the Alabama Criminal Code, the Alabama Traffic Code, the Alabama Rules of Evidence, and other areas of statutory and procedural law directly related to criminal defense.

 - The attorney should have substantial trial experience.
-Prior experience as a state court prosecutor or as a public defender is a distinct advantage in providing an effective defense to a DUI charge.
+Prior experience as a criminal defense attorney is a distinct advantage in providing an effective defense to a DUI charge.

 - The attorney should have in-depth knowledge of police techniques such as field sobriety tests, breath testing, field interrogation techniques, and other police procedure.
 This type of practical knowledge can only be obtained through years of experience, and most commonly by prior experience as a law enforcement officer or as a prosecuting attorney.